 And well I’m not going to get into too much detail about getting my PADI Scuba Diving certificate in Jasper since I’m going to be writing a feature on it in the next issue of Vagabundo Magazine, I will tell you what to expect.

 All-in-all, this was one of the best experiences I’ve had in travel.
 I was so jacked up after my first day in the lake I got into my Pyramid Lakes Resort hotel room and was bouncing off the walls with adrenaline.
-I can’t wait to get another chance to float around under the water, and I can’t wait for you all to get to read this story in the next issue of Vagabundo (due out in January).
+I can’t wait to get another chance to float around under the water.